thisisjacob/arithmeticassistance/README.md

 - the equationGenerator functions for generating reuse a lot of code that is not encapsulated into functions.
 This is something that should be improved in order to create a more easily modifiable and readable program.

+<h3>General Program Issues</h3>

+  - Arithmetic problems currently round intermediate calculations - which can lead to answers that are correct being marked wrong if the user uses a different method of rounding.
+  - Geometric problems currently limited to area problems

 <h2>Suggestions to Improve the Program</h2>

   - Add more problems, particularly for symbolic algebra.